Tom Grattan's War

 Tom Grattan's War was a British television series which ran from 1968 to 1970.
 The show revolved around the life of Tom Grattan who was sent to live with relatives in Yorkshire during the Great War.

 Plotlines and setting

-Tom Grattan was a 15-year-old boy from London during World War One who is sent to live on a farm in Yorkshire for the duration of the war with relatives the Kirkby family.
-While living on the farm he has various adventures involving German spies, saboteurs, escaped P.O.W.'s, criminals and secret weapons.
+Tom Grattan was a 15-year-old boy from London during World War I who is sent to live on a farm in Yorkshire for the duration of the war with his relatives, the Kirkby family.
+While living on the farm he has various adventures involving German spies, prejudice towards resident enemy aliens, saboteurs, escaped POWs, criminals and secret weapons.

 The series was filmed entirely on location in rural Yorkshire including making use of various rundown and abandoned castles, quarries and factories although the show did also feature vintage stock footage from the war.

 The story-lines ranged with some plots carrying over for multiple chapters while other episodes were stand alone.

+Unusually for a drama television series, the episodes included a narrator who would sometimes appear on screen.